last updated September 2018

-The reason is clear–for ten years in a row, email is the channel generating the highest ROI for marketers.
-According to research by VentureBeat as well as the Direct Marketing Association (DMA), for every $1 spent, email marketing generates $40 in ROI
+The reason is clear–for ten years in a row, email has been the channel generating the highest ROI for marketers.
+According to research by VentureBeat as well as the Direct Marketing Association (DMA), for every $1 spent, email marketing generates $40 in ROI.

 #3 Personal and Customisable

 When you write a post for one of your social media channels, you address your audience as a whole (“To all of our fans, we would like to say..”).
-But by using your email marketing software correctly, it allows you to address people individually by name, split certain topics only for certain members of your list and eventually arrive privately in their personal inbox.
+But by using your email marketing software correctly, it allows you to address people individually by name, split certain topics only for certain members of your list, and eventually arrive privately in their personal inboxes.